I’m of two minds on the single-material scents.

 IFF makes Galaxolide Super and supplies it to product manufacturers.
 The Shaping Room (aka What We Do Is Secret) is the parent company of A Lab on Fire (who incidentally make a perfume called What We Do In Paris Is Secret) as well as S-Perfume.
 Intertrade Group is an “international platform for contemporary perfume research” (per the company’s website) that works with the S-Perfume and What We Do Is Secret lines.

-What?
+What the fuck?
 Is this a money-laundering scheme?

 The Shaping Room have launched a line called Monoscent which consists of one fragrance, made of one material, namely the isochroman musk Galaxolide Super.
 Escentric Molecules precedes Monoscent by about a decade.
 It is a line of three perfumes by perfumer Geza Schoen, each of which is a dilution of one aromachemical bottled for use as a perfume.
 Their perfumes, provocatively named 01, 02 and 03, use Iso-E Super, Ambroxan and Vetiveryle Acetate, respectively.
 Monoscent G employs the identical concept and is made with Galaxolide Super.